silentgameplays/Manhunt-fix-Windows-10/README.md

  # Manhunt Fix Linux

-1.Install mangohud for your distro
+1. Install mangohud for your distro
-2.Install Manhunt through Steam
+2. Install Manhunt through Steam
-3.Go into Manhunt folder and rename manhunt.exe to manhunt.exe.old
+3. Go into Manhunt folder and rename manhunt.exe to manhunt.exe.old
-4.Rename testapp.exe into manhunt.exe
+4. Rename testapp.exe into manhunt.exe
-5.Go to Steam>Manhunt>Compatibility>General>Launch Options
+5. Go to Steam>Manhunt>Compatibility>General>Launch Options
-6.MANGOHUD_CONFIG="fps_limit=60,no_display" mangohud %command%
+6. MANGOHUD_CONFIG="fps_limit=60,no_display" mangohud %command%
-7.(Optional) If the defalt Steam Proton version does not work try a custom proton version from Glorious Eggroll, latest tested with this fix was 9.7. https://github.com/GloriousEggroll/proton-ge-custom/releases
+7. (Optional) If the defalt Steam Proton version does not work try a custom proton version from Glorious Eggroll, latest tested with this fix was 9.7. https://github.com/GloriousEggroll/proton-ge-custom/releases
-8.Enjoy the game
+8. Enjoy the game

 # silentgameplays